UPDATE: The Legal System of the Peoples’ Republic of Bangladesh

 - National Board of Revenue of Bangladesh: The National Board of Revenue (NBR) is the central authority for tax administration in Bangladesh.
 Administratively, it is under the Internal Resources Division (IRD) of the Ministry of Finance (MoF).
 Secretary, IRD is the ex-officio Chairman of NBR.
 NBR is responsible for the formulation and continuous re-appraisal of tax-policies and tax-laws in Bangladesh.

-- Bangladesh Bank: The site of Bangladesh, the Central Bank of the country, contains information on management, the Bangladesh Bank Library, economic data, and major economic indicators, including:
+- Bangladesh Bank: The site of Bangladesh Bank, the Central Bank of the country, contains information on management, the Bangladesh Bank Library, economic data, and major economic indicators, including:

 - Ministry of Law and Justice: This website has information on the courts of Bangladesh and certain judicial offices.
 The website also contains the Bangladesh Code, which is the single authoritative source of all primary laws i.e. Acts, Orders and Ordinances from the year 1836 to till date.

-- National Legal Aid Services Organisation: Provision of legal aid by way of advice, financial assistance or defending is constitutional obligation of the government of Bangladesh and to this end, the government has enacted the Legal Aid Services Act 2000.
+- National Legal Aid Services Organization: Provision of legal aid by way of advice, financial assistance or defending is constitutional obligation of the government of Bangladesh and to this end, the government has enacted the Legal Aid Services Act 2000.
 National Legal Aid Services Organization (NLASO) was also established at national level and 64 District Legal Aid Committees (DLAC) were created through which NLASO implements the government legal aid program at the district level.
-For more information about the National Legal Aid Services Organization, visit here.
+See National Legal Aid Services Organization for more information.

 - Ministry of Local Government and Rural Development: This website contains laws related to local government in Bangladesh.

-- Divisional City Corporations of Bangladesh: There are seven divisional city corporations in Bangladesh in Dhaka, Chittagong, Rajshahi, Khulna, Barishal, Sylhet and Rangpur.
+- Divisional City Corporations of Bangladesh: There are eight divisional city corporations in Bangladesh in Dhaka, Chittagong, Rajshahi, Khulna, Barishal, Sylhet and Rangpur.
+In Dhaka Metropolitan City, there are two City corporations- north and south:

 - Ministry of Agriculture: This website has information on issues related to agriculture.
 The site also has a link on agriculture related laws.